Jamesp92/pizza-pizza/README.md

 ## Description:
-take user input for different types of pizza and return a prize specific to the type of pizza they want
+take user input for different types of pizza and return a price specific to the type of pizza they want

 ## Setup/installation instructions: